Wuodan/routheon/README.md

 ##### Supports inactive llama-server

-You can stop one of the llama-servers and the summary endpoint will show only one model:
+You can stop one of the llama-servers and the routheon-server endpoint will show only one model:

 ```bash
 docker compose stop llama-server-2